Here is a look at the life of North Korean leader Kim Jong Un.

 April 15, 2012 - Speaks before hundreds of troops and others in Pyongyang as part of a celebration marking 100 years since the birth of the nation’s founder, Kim Il Sung, his grandfather.
 Kim’s address is his first televised speech since assuming the country’s leadership.

 June 6, 2012 - Makes his second public speech, speaking to tens of thousands of children in Pyongyang on the 66th anniversary of the Korean Children’s Union.
-His father, Kim Jong Il, is believed to have made only one brief broadcast throughout his reign.

 July 18, 2012 - Kim is given the title marshal of the army.
 It is the latest in a string of moves to reconfigure the top ranks of North Korea’s military.
 The announcement follows the removal of the army chief, Ri Yong Ho.